 He said there were signs that Mr Snowden was "changing his position".

-However, he added that Mr Snowden did not want to stay in Russia but wanted to take up residence in "another country".'No invitation'
+However, he added that Mr Snowden did not want to stay in Russia but wanted to take up residence in "another country".

 Asked what Mr Snowden's future was, the Russian president said: "How should I know?
 It's his life."